Stub-tailed spadebill: Distribution and habitat

-Behaviour and ecology
+Behaviour, ecology and breeding

 The stub-tailed spadebill may be found alone or in pairs.
 It will look around for food in the undergrowth it inhabits.
 It feeds on fruits, seeds, and insects such as ants and beetles.
 As it occupies the lower levels of the rainforest, it feeds on the small drupes and berries growing at this level.
 The stub-tailed spadebill also benefits from its habitat amongst the undergrowth of the tropical rainforests as it is able to scavenge dead grass and plant fibers for nesting.
 During the breeding season, individuals of the species in Costa Rica have been seen to scavenge grasses and plant fibres to make deep, cone-shaped cup nests.
 These nests are often placed in low saplings around the scavenging sites.
 Despite having access to a variety of different food sources, it is also seen that some individuals may exclusively feed only on plants.
 It may also change its preferences between fruits and seeds depending on the abundance of either.

 Stub-tailed spadebills are also commonly involved in mixed-species feeding flocks in which birds of different species forage together.
 This behaviour may be taken to reduce the risk of predation due to increased vigilance.
 Stub-tailed spadebills mainly forage alongside species like tanagers, flycatchers, and warblers.
 The stub-tailed spadebill is able to sustain and forage for food in its trophic niche despite the presence of other competing species due to this flocking behaviour as individuals from all species collectively hunt.